spymavro/NLP-Greek-Language-Proficiency-Classification/README.md

 **Note**: This repository only includes the code for the SVM model, which I developed.
 Other machine learning models used in this project by my colleagues are not shared here.

 ## Contact
-For permissions or inquiries, please contact me at spyros.mauromatis@gmail.com
+For any inquiries or collaboration requests, please reach out via GitHub or email at spyros.mauromatis@gmail.com.